Personal Injury Attorney In Victorville

 Victorville is the fifth most populous city in the San Bernardino county, with more than 121,000 people.
 It has two major highways: Route 66 and Interstate 15.
 Car accidents in Victorville are on the rise.
 From 2013 to 2014, there were increases in all areas.
 In 2013, there were eight accidents and eight fatalities.
 Those numbers doubled in 2014, with 16 for each category.
 Most of the fatal accidents occurred in the Mountain View Acres area.
 Pedestrian accidents also increased from two to three.

-The Victorville Personal Injury Lawyers of Nadrich & Cohen, LLP understand all too well the accident risks faced by residents of Victorville.
+The Victorville Personal Injury Lawyers of Nadrich & Cohen Accident Injury Lawyers understand all too well the accident risks faced by residents of Victorville.
 We have represented hundreds of accident and injury victims in Victorville, Hesperia, Apple Valley and throughout San Bernardino County.

 Types of Personal Injury Cases We Handle